 I say to them, 'Okay, if you're not going to get married, then we have to go through the extra hoops that will make sure your wishes are protected.
 Then I go back to doing what I've been doing for the last 15 years for clients, such as helping them establish trusts to ensure that partners receive their intended inheritances.

-ML: Did the recent changes to Social Security cause some couples to get married sooner than they might have otherwise?
+ML: Some couples to get married sooner than they might have otherwise?

 BM: Yes, some couples realized that they'd be leaving money on the table if they didn't take advantage of the "file and suspend" strategy before the April 29, 2016 deadline passed.
 In any event, the ruling means that married same-sex couples can now take advantage of the same spousal benefits—for pensions as well as Social Security—that opposite-sex couples have long enjoyed, and that's huge.